In our continued efforts to provide you with an experience that balances convenience with security, we are happy to offer Step-Up Authentication.

 Enabling Step-Up Authentication

 Click on My Account, then Settings.
-Once on the Settings page, click on menu bubble in the top right corner and select Edit.
+Once on the Settings page, click on the menu bubble in the top right corner and select Edit.
 Scroll down until you find the General Settings, there you will find the check box to enable Step-up Authentication.

 Step-Up Authentication in Action